 Used car finance explained: PCP, PCH, leasing, loans and top tips

-Want to buy a used car on finance?
+Want to buy a used car using finance?
 We’ve got everything you need to know about used car finance deals

-Then there are the things to look out for when considering buying a used car on finance, plus the best ways to get a good deal on a used car generally.
-We’ll look at all of these areas in this handy guide.
+We’ll run through the things to look out for when considering buying a used car on finance, plus the best ways to get a good deal on a used car generally in this handy guide.
 The process of using finance to buy a used car is virtually identical to using it on a new car deal, it’s just who you are borrowing from that changes for the most part.

 Types of used car finance